jamessimone/gatsby-remark-google-analytics-track-links/Readme.md

 [![npm](https://img.shields.io/npm/v/gatsby-remark-google-analytics-track-links/latest.svg?style=flat-square)](https://www.npmjs.com/package/gatsby-remark-google-analytics-track-links)

-This is a Gatsby Remark plugin that provides the same tracking that `gatsby-plugin-google-analytics`'s `OutboundLink` and `trackCustomEvent` accomplishes within your actual codebase: the ability to track link clicks to internal & external locations within your markdown.
+This is a Gatsby Remark plugin that provides the same tracking that `gatsby-plugin-google-analytics`' (or `gatsby-plugin-google-gtag`)s `OutboundLink` and `trackCustomEvent` accomplishes within your actual codebase: the ability to track link clicks to internal & external locations within your markdown.
 It provides an `onClick` handler to all links that come from Markdown in your site.

 ## Installation